-If you purchase a new or second-hand car (or other vehicle) in France you will be obliged to register the vehicle with the prefecture.
+If you purchase a new or second-hand car (or other vehicle) in France you will be obliged to register it.

 The same applies for the importation of a vehicle from within or outside of Europe, with higher registration charges that apply for the latter.

-The vehicle registration document is called the certifcat d’immatriculation, formerly the carte grise, a term which is still in colloquial use.
+The vehicle registration document is called the certifcat d’immatriculation, formerly the carte grise, a term which is still used.

 Several taxes and charges are payable, although some only apply to particular types of vehicles.
 In addition, only nominal taxes are payable on a change of name or address.

 The taxe de formation professionnelle only applies to commercial transport vehicles, and the taxe de gestion and redevance d’acheminement are of such trifling amounts there is no need to consider them here.

 We consider below the taxe régionale and the taxes sur les véhicules polluants.

 This is a tax fixed by the regional council, but which does not vary significantly across the country.

 The level of the tax depends on the base figure determined by the council, multiplied by the 'fiscal' engine capacity of the vehicle, called the 'puissance fiscal' (PF).